StatRock/eips/glossary.md

 Chocolatey: a package for Windows.

-Clojure: A programming language belonging to the LISP family that runs on the JV
+Clojure: A programming language belonging to the LISP family that runs on the JVM

 Command line: A REPL designed for computer interface